git/git-merge/breakouts/source-code-integrity.md

   * Not 100% sure about CRA, but maps to requirements in SSDF etc and perhaps similar?
   * Additionally, SLSA is more verifiable with tooling rather than a human-filled checklist
 * SLSA \<-\> gittuf
-  * SLSA doesn’t want to require a specific toolchain for managing source code
+  * SLSA doesn’t want to require a specific toolchain for enforcing source code integrity
   * Requiring a specific toolchain would also stop the development of new tools
-* Is the ambition of SLSA to get bigger players (Google etc) to align on these goals?
+* Is the ambition of SLSA to get bigger players (Google etc.) to align on these goals?
 Startups?
   * Large enterprises and startups
   * Related: do we expect small orgs / engineers to implement controls?
   * One set of SLSA’s consumers are in fact developer tooling / platforms builders who can build requirements into tooling to make it available invisibly to end users